savicsorg/rhies_Mediators/rhies_ClientRegistryMediator/README.md

 ### How to modify the ClientRegistryMediator ###

-* Follow the steps to modify the omrstonida mediator
+Follow the steps to modify the omrstonida mediator:

 1. Open the **server** folder inside your ide